-This concentration focuses mainly on international affairs, although students could choose to emphasize U.S. national security.
-With this emphasis, students will gain a greater understanding of global security and the roles of international organizations, state and non-state actors in facilitating stability or inciting conflict.
-Students might explore the following topics: international and regional security; diplomacy, conflict resolution; globalization; human rights; terrorism and counter terrorism; cyber security; transnational crime, and the like.
+This emphasis focuses mainly on international affairs, although students could choose to emphasize U.S. national security.
+Students will gain a greater understanding of global security and the roles of international organizations, state and non-state actors in facilitating stability or inciting conflict.
+Students might explore the following topics: international and regional security; diplomacy, conflict resolution; globalization; human rights; terrorism and counter terrorism; cyber security; and/or transnational crime.